 The University’s student travel insurance policy provides cover for students undertaking study abroad as part of their course.
 Some of our partner institutions may also require you to purchase additional compulsory health insurance.
 This can vary from £200 - £2,000.

-Home/EU students studying abroad for the full year will pay £1,350.
-Additional support is available to UK students from low income households as follows:
+Home/EU students studying abroad for the full academic year currently pay £1,350.
+Additional support is available to UK students from low-income households.

 Funding and travel grants